Koredotcom/docs/docs/xo/automation/knowledge-ai/manage-faqs.md

     * The **Manage KG** option is available for enterprise accounts only.
     * Limited to 50k FAQs across 20k nodes to avoid performance issues.

-All features explained in this document are supported by the Few-Shot Knowledge Graph, except for the following:
+The Few-Shot Knowledge Graph supports all features explained in this document, except the following:

-* Adding the Root Term/Node without an ontology structure is not.
+* Adding the root term or node without an ontology structure.
 However, you can create one to improve intent detection.

-* When switching from Ontology Graph, existing Default terms stay until updated.
-After updating, they become Organizer terms and can be set as Mandatory.
+* When switching from Ontology Graph, existing default terms stay until updated.
+After updating, they become organizer terms and can be set as mandatory.

-* Lemmatization using Parts of Speech Search is unavailable for Answer and Contextual Paths Qualification.
+* Lemmatization using Parts of Speech Search is unavailable for answer and contextual paths qualification.
 See the [Knowledge Graph Types Comparison Table](./knowledge-graph-overview.md#compare-knowledge-graph-types){:target="_blank"} for a detailed list of supported features.

-* Path Level and Knowledge Graph Synonyms are supported only for Mandatory Terms and Tags.
+* Path Level and Knowledge Graph Synonyms are supported only for mandatory terms and tags.

 ## Add FAQs
 Step to add an FAQ: